 You may wish to supplement your insurance cover with other private insurance policies, e.g. home insurance, please see below.

 Once registered as a resident

 Once a scholarship holder is registered as resident in Sweden, you can receive full subsidised Swedish health care and only pay patient fees.
 Since you don't pay taxes in Sweden, you might have difficulties in the contact with health care units.
-The GIF insurance applies in these cases.
+The Insurance for foreign visitors (former GIF insurance) applies in these cases.